-Number one is the architecture of your application, i.e. the plan based on which developers build the entire solution.
+Number one is the architecture of your application, for example the plan based on which developers build the entire solution.
 You can think of it as a foundation.
-If the foundations of your application are not well defined, not well laid out, the team will waste a lot of time for something to work, for your application to function as it should, at the same time this effort, this time will be invested in the wrong place.
+If the foundations of your application are not well defined, not well laid out, the team will waste a lot of time doing something for your application to function as it should, but this effort, this time will be invested in the wrong place.

 Imagine you are building a summer house.
 This holiday home is your application, its first version (MVP).
-Since it's an MVP, it's more of a holiday home than a large skyscraper.
+It's more like a holiday home than a large skyscraper.
 The foundations of a summer cottage are different from those of a high-rise building, right?
-In the case of a summer house, it is enough that the foundations are basic, they do not have to be very hard, deeply buried in the ground, we use other materials for this, etc. However, when you build a large skyscraper, you must have a completely different approach to it.
-Architecture must be different.
+In the case of a summer house, it is enough that the foundations are basic, they do not have to be very hard, deeply buried in the ground, we use other materials, etc. However, when you build a large skyscraper, you must have a completely different approach to it.
+The architecture must be different.

 The big problem with software development is that digital applications/products that are initially built as MVPs suddenly turn into huge projects that need a completely different architecture.
 Nobody thinks about creating a large, scalable architecture when creating an MVP, because we only build MVPs.

-At the moment when our MVP becomes a full-fledged product and the team does not have time, there is no way to change this architecture (foundations), problems arise.
+At the moment when our MVP becomes a full-fledged product and the team does not have time or there is no way to change the architecture (foundations), problems arise.
 The skyscraper has no chance to stand steadily on the foundations of the holiday home.

-Changing the architecture at this point is not easy, but it is required and it is worth remembering - if you are building a large application that is based on the foundations of a summer house, developers will probably waste a lot of time to make the application "somehow" ”It worked.
+Changing the architecture at this point is not easy, but it is required and it is worth remembering - if you are building a large application that is based on the foundations of a summer house, developers will probably waste a lot of time to make the application work.

-If the requirements are such that your application must use, for example, the hardware of the device very much, then probably creating this application natively may be a good solution.
-On the other hand, if you are developing a lightweight application, it should look the same on many platforms and it doesn't use a lot of advanced hardware at the hardware level - building natively will make it take twice as long.
+If the requirements are such that your application must use, for example, the hardware of the device, then probably creating this application natively may be a good solution.
+On the other hand, if you are developing a lightweight application that should look the same on many platforms and doesn't use a lot of advanced hardware at the hardware level - building natively will make it take twice as long.
 Why?
-In that case, you need to have two teams, you have to sync it all and the costs associated with it will go up.
-If, on the other hand, you are building something in between, hybrid technology will probably be perfect.
+In that case you need to have two teams, you have to sync it all and the costs associated with it will go up.
+If you are building something in between, hybrid technology will probably be perfect.

 After choosing the technology, you must choose the appropriate frameworks.

 Imagine that we build applications in React Native technology and you need to manipulate images in the application.
-Here, too, you can approach it in two ways.
+Here, too, you can do it in two ways.